 2. National Payments Corporation of India (NPCI):

-NPCI is an umbrella organisation for conducting and operating retail payments and settlement systems in India, which is an initiative of the Reserve Bank of India (RBI) and Indian Banks’ Association (IBA) under the provisions of the Payment and Settlement Systems Act, 2007, for creating a strong Payment & Settlement Infrastructure in India.
+NPCI is an umbrella organization for conducting and operating retail payments and settlement systems in India, which is an initiative of the Reserve Bank of India (RBI) and Indian Banks’ Association (IBA) under the provisions of the Payment and Settlement Systems Act, 2007, for creating a strong Payment & Settlement Infrastructure in India.
 NPCI has made a significant contribution to the banking sector through its products from time to time.
 Some of the ground-breaking products and their significance are listed below:

 Immediate Payment Service (IMPS) allows the user to transfer money in real-time around the clock and 365 (three hundred and sixty-five) days of the year.
 At the time of introducing IMPS, consumers had the NEFT and RTGS facilities that were limited to the bank working hours.